henrikmidtiby/CDC/paper/paper.md

 Geographical Information Systems (GIS) information, creating a large georeferenced orthomosaic.

-In OCDC the Mahalanobis distance in the RGB color space is used as the default color distance.
+In CDC the Mahalanobis distance in the RGB color space is used as the default color distance.
 The Mahalanobis distance is defined as

 $$